imvetri/ui-editor/README.md

-# UI editor -
+## UI editor

-UI editor is a Rapid Component Library Builder.
-Do not learn frameworks.
-Build tools to get rid of it.
-Snap out of web development.
-Its not healthy.
+UI editor is a Rapid Component Library Builder and a code generator.
+The tool helps to generate code for web development frameworks.

 ## Demo - https://imvetri.github.io/ui-editor/